How to Play All Day in the Snow Without Freezing Your Ass Off

 First is a liner glove, which varies a bit by activity.
 I like the tighter neoprene kind on days when I’m going to have to grip an ice ax or tie knots.
 And there are fleecy and even puffy liners for sports where you just want to stay warm in snow.

-Because liners are usually the first things to get wet, I bring multiple sets — sometimes 3–4 on a long day of mountaineering or winter camping.
+Because liners are usually the first things to get wet, I bring multiple sets — sometimes up to three on a long day of mountaineering or winter camping.

 Next, I throw a couple of chemical warmers in my overmitts and slide them over the liners.
 I prefer mitts with leashes that I can attach to my wrists.
 This keeps them from sliding down the mountain or blowing away.
 (But be careful when your gloves are dangling that they’re not catching snow.)